yig/GMU-CS425/README.md

 (*N.B.*: If you have images with non-trivial transparency—pixels whose alpha is not 0 or 1—you'll get wrong colors if you *don't* draw back to front.
 You will notice this if, for example, your images have feathered or anti-aliased borders.
 You can instead sort in your graphics manager's `Draw()` function using the `std::sort()` function available when you `#include <algorithm>`.
 You can sort on an arbitrary field using a lambda.
 For example, an `std::vector< Sprite > sprites;` could be sorted on the `.z` property via `std::sort( sprites.begin(), sprites.end(), []( const Sprite& lhs, const Sprite& rhs ) { return lhs.z > rhs.z; } );`.
 This example performs a reverse sort that puts larger z values corresponding to farther `Sprite`s first.)

 Now let's tell our pipeline about our vertex data layout.
-For each vertex, the first two floating point numbers should be grouped into one 2D vector pair and the second two floating point numbers should be grouped into a second 2D vector.
+For each vertex, the first two floating point numbers should be grouped into one 2D vector pair (layout location 0) and the second two floating point numbers should be grouped into a second 2D vector (layout location 1).
 We don't need to name them (i.e. position and texcoords).
 Our shader will do that.

 ```
 pipeline_desc.layout.attrs[0].format = SG_VERTEXFORMAT_FLOAT2;